When Fall arrives, molting is not far behind. Broody hens have probably already molted.

-If you had a glut of eggs during the summer months, hopefully you froze some for this time of year.
-Although frozen eggs don’t have that wonderful, fresh laid taste, they are still fine for baking.
+Hopefully, you froze some for this time of year if you had a glut of eggs during the summer months.
+Although frozen eggs don’t have that incredible, fresh laid taste, they are still acceptable for baking.

-There are definitely benefits (for the hen) in allowing them to be natural.
+There are benefits (for the hen) in allowing them to be natural.

-In a wild setting, the birds would stop laying through the winter because there is limited food and water.
+In a wild setting, the birds would stop laying through the winter because there is little food and water.

 Getting them through the winter with its’ inclement weather is enough stress for us all.

-I have always been fortunate that a couple of the old diehards have provided enough eggs for us through the winter and I try to get a few chicks in the Spring so that they will be laying by winter.
+I have always been fortunate that a couple of the old diehards have provided enough eggs for us through the winter, and I try to get a few chicks in the spring to lay by winter.